Piano pedals: Sostenuto pedal

-The last pedal added to the modern grand was the middle pedal, the sostenuto, which was inspired by the French.
+The last pedal added to the modern grand was the middle pedal, the sostenuto.
 Using this pedal, a pianist can sustain selected notes, while other notes remain unaffected.
 The sostenuto was first shown at the French Industrial Exposition of 1844 in Paris, by Boisselot & Fils, a Marseille company.
 French piano builders Alexandre François Debain and Claude Montal built sostenuto mechanisms in 1860 and 1862, respectively.
 These innovative efforts did not immediately catch on with other piano builders.
 In 1874, Albert Steinway perfected and patented the sostenuto pedal.
 He began to advertise it publicly in 1876, and soon the Steinway company was including it on all of their grands and their high-end uprights.

 Other American piano builders quickly adopted the sostenuto pedal into their piano design.
 The adoption by European manufacturers went far more slowly and was essentially completed only in recent times.

-The term "sostenuto" is perhaps not the best descriptive term for what this pedal actually does.
-Sostenuto in Italian means sustained.
-This definition alone would make it sound as if the sostenuto pedal accomplishes the same thing as the damper, or "sustaining" pedal.
-The sostenuto pedal was originally called the "tone-sustaining" pedal.
-That name would be more accurately descriptive of what the pedal accomplishes, i.e., sustainment of a single tone or group of tones.
-The pedal holds up only dampers that were already raised at the moment that it was depressed.
-So if a player: (i) holds down a note or chord, and (ii) while so doing depresses this pedal, and then (iii) lifts the fingers from that note or chord while keeping the pedal depressed, then that note or chord is not damped until the foot is lifted—despite subsequently played notes being damped normally on their release.
-Uses for the sostenuto pedal include playing transcriptions of organ music (where the selective sustaining of notes can substitute for the organ's held notes in its pedals), or in much contemporary music, especially spectral music.
-Usually, the sostenuto pedal is played with the right foot.
+The term "sostenuto" ("sustained") can be confusing in light of the pre-existing sustain (or "damper") pedal on modern pianos.
+The sostenuto pedal was originally called the "tone-sustaining" pedal, reflecting its role in sustaining a single tone or group of tones.

+The sostenuto pedal holds up only dampers that were already raised at the moment that it was depressed.
+The effect, therefore, is that when the player plays one or more keys, depresses the pedal, and subsequently releases those keys, the played notes are sustained until the pedal is lifted.
+Any subsequently played notes played whilst the pedal is already depressed are damped normally when released.

+Uses for the sostenuto pedal include playing transcriptions of organ music, where selective sustaining of notes can substitute for the organ's held notes in its pedals; or in contemporary music, especially spectral music.
+The sostenuto pedal is typically played with the right foot.